0xShuk/anchor-space/README.md

 - Arrays
 - Primitives

+It doesn't yet support:
+- Options other than Option<String> and Option<Primitives>
+- Two-dimensional vectors of custom type
+- Custom types inside custom types
+- Arrays of Custom Type

 ## How to use

 The tool is written in vanilla JS and CSS.
 You won't need to install any dependency.
 Just clone the repo and run the